PhD application and requirements

 The deadline to be considered for a scholarship varies between departments.
 The International Business and Strategy application deadline for the subsequent year is 15th June.

 The key requirements for a successful application are:

 1. Top grades in your Masters degree (minimum requirement is a Merit or equivalent, but we prefer a Distinction)

 2. Top grade in your Masters dissertation (or equivalent research-based piece of work) as this may show your research attitude and skills

 3. A very well developed research proposal.
 This is a document of at least 6 to 7 pages which should:

 - place it within relevant literature highlighting the current gap and potential research questions

 - state your intended methodology

-- show understanding of the data (if any) necessary to accomplish your study and relevant sources.
+- show understanding of the data (if any) necessary to accomplish your studies and show relevant sources.
 This aspect will also reveal the feasibility of your study.

-- A reasonable intended timeline reflecting issues you may encounter in the study as presented above (for example, if you have to collect primary data, the time spent on data collection will be much longer than the one you would spend if you intend to use secondary data sources)
+- A reasonable intended timeline reflecting issues you may encounter during your studies as presented above.
+For example, if you have to collect primary data, the time spent on data collection will be much longer compared to when using secondary data sources.